In English Utskrift Sök Innehåll Kontakt

 Course material

-The required course material consists of the following lecture and exercise notes on sale at ``studentexpeditionen'' on Lindstedtsv 25 (from January 2011).
+The required course material consists of the following lecture notes and exercise notes, both are available online for the students.

-• Per Enqvist, Exercises in Mathematical Systems Theory, excercise notes, KTH.
+• Per Enqvist, Exercises in Mathematical Systems Theory, excercise notes (password will be given at the first lecture), KTH.

 Course requirements